 Sales of substantial amounts of our ADSs in the public market, or the perception that these sales could occur, could adversely affect the market price of our ADSs.
-In connection with our initial public offering, we, our officers and directors and all of our existing shareholders and option holders have agreed not to sell any ordinary shares or ADSs for 180 days after the date of this annual report without the prior written consent of Morgan Stanley & Co.
-International plc and Citigroup Global Markets Inc., subject to certain exceptions.
-The total number of ordinary shares outstanding as of February 28, 2018 was 24,026,591.
-The ADSs sold in our initial public offering will be freely tradable without restriction or further registration under the Securities Act.
-The remaining ordinary shares outstanding immediately after our initial public offering became available for sale, upon the expiration of the 180-day lock-up period on May 7, 2018, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
+The total number of ordinary shares outstanding as of February 28, 2019 was 24,066,033.
+The ADSs sold in our initial public offering will be freely tradable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
+All of the other ordinary shares outstanding are available for sale, subject to volume and other restrictions as applicable under Rules 144 and 701 under the Securities Act.
 Certain major holders of our ordinary shares have the right to request us to register under the Securities Act the sale of their shares, subject to the applicable lock-up periods in connection with our initial public offering.
 Registration of these shares under the Securities Act would result in ADSs representing these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration.
 Sales of these registered shares in the form of ADSs in the public market could cause the price of our ADSs to decline significantly.